thoukydides/siri-squeezebox-control/README.md

 # Squeezebox Control

 This is a script for Simon Støvring's [Scriptable](https://scriptable.app/) app that provides voice control of Squeezebox players connected to a [Logitech Media Server](http://downloads-origin.slimdevices.com/).
-It can be used from Siri on an iPhone or iPad.
-It can also be used from a HomePod, with the script running on a connected iPhone.
+It can be used from Siri on an iPhone, iPad, or HomePod.

 ## Minimum Requirements